 Rapid development in Allen requires the Park Planning and Capital Projects Division to keep pace with the population's demand for passive and active recreational facilities.
 The division is responsible for the planning, design and construction management of parks, trails and open space in Allen through the Capital Improvement Projects Plan.
 Funding through the Allen Community Development Corporation, the Collin County Parks and Open Space program, the Texas Parks and Wildlife Department and other federal, state and foundation funding sources are actively pursued for the enhancement of public facilities and programming.
 Check out the Allen Parks and Recreation Master Plan to find out more.

 Current capital improvement projects are located throughout Allen.
-The following are a few of the projects currently underway:
+The following are a few of the projects:

-Historic Water Station Construction of the interpretive trail through Allen's historic Houston and Texas Central Railway Water Station within Allen Station Park is nearing completion.
+Construction of the interpretive trail through Allen's historic Houston and Texas Central Railway Water Station within Allen Station Park is now complete.
 Program elements include preservation of the existing historic features, including Allen’s 1873 Old Stone Dam and water tower foundations, interpretative trails and signage, overlooks, enhanced trail access, trail head improvements off of Cedar Drive and minor landscape improvements.
-Construction is anticipated to be complete in February 2017.